Strong decays of the $P_{cs}(4459)$ as a $\Xi_c\bar{D}^{*}$ molecule: RESULTS

 With the obtained couplings $g_{P_{cs}}$, the total decay width of the $P_{cs}(4459)$ can be calculated straightforwardly.
 We show the dependence of the total decay width on the cutoff $\Lambda$ in Fig.~\ref{cross-1}.
+The cyan bands in these plots denote the experimental data.
 In the present calculation, we vary $\Lambda$ from 0.9 to 1.1 GeV.
 In this cutoff range, the total decay width increases for the cases of $J^P=1/2^{-}$ and $J^{P}=3/2^{-}$.
-As shown in Fig.~\ref{cross-1}, the cyan bands in these plots denote the experimental data.
-For the case of $J^P=3/2^{-}$, the predicted total decay width increases from 28.54 to 39.86 MeV and is a little bigger than the experimental total width, which disfavors such a spin-parity assignment for the $P_{cs}(4459)$ in the $\Xi_c\bar{D}^{*}$ molecular picture.
-In other words, the decay width of the observed $P_{cs}(4459)$ in $J^P=3/2^{-}$ case can not be well reproduced in a pure $\bar{D}^{*}\Xi_c$ molecular state picture.
-Follow the strategy in Ref.~\cite{Huang:2020taj}, the $P_{cs}(4459)$ maybe a meson-baryon molecules with a lager $\bar{D}^{*}\Xi_c$ component.
-This is the same with the results by He et al.~\cite{Chen:2020kco, Zhu:2021lhd} that the $P_{cs}(4459)$ can be explained as $S$-wave coupled bound states with spin-parity $J^P=3/2^{-}$.
+For the case of $J^P=3/2^{-}$, the predicted total decay width increases from 28.54 to 39.86 MeV and is slightly bigger than the experimental total width, which disfavors such a spin-parity assignment for the $P_{cs}(4459)$ in the $\Xi_c\bar{D}^{*}$ molecular picture.
+In other words, the decay width of the observed $P_{cs}(4459)$ in $J^P=3/2^{-}$ case cannot be well reproduced in a pure $\bar{D}^{*}\Xi_c$ molecular state picture.
+Following the strategy in Ref.~\cite{Huang:2020taj}, the $P_{cs}(4459)$ may be a meson-baryon molecule with a lager $\bar{D}^{*}\Xi_c$ component.
+This is the same as the results by He et al.~\cite{Chen:2020kco, Zhu:2021lhd} that the $P_{cs}(4459)$ can be explained as an $S$-wave coupled bound states with spin-parity $J^P=3/2^{-}$.